sjmikler/progress-table/integrations.md

 # Keras

-In case of PyTorch or TensorFlow, we often use custom training loops, where you can integrate Progress Table as shown above.
+In case of PyTorch or TensorFlow, we often use custom training loops where you can integrate Progress Table as shown above.
 What about libraries like Keras, where the progress bar is built-in the `model.fit` method?
-There isn't any Keras specific integration in Progress Table, but you yourself can create a callback that'll replace the built-in progress bar.
+There isn't any Keras specific integration in Progress Table, but you yourself can create a callback that'll replace the progress bar from Keras with a progress table.
 Here's an example:

 ```python